wwwx3/wwwx3/README.md

 I’m Chatnatda Ovatanupat (Winnie). <br>
 I’ve always believed that engineering is another form of empathy — it’s about understanding what people need and building solutions that make life better.
 Along with my love for coding and problem-solving, my journey so far has led me through projects in AI health technology, robotics, and data-driven sustainability.
 Each one has taught me something new — about teamwork, creativity, perseverance, and how innovation can make a big impact.
-I’ll soon continue my studies at Macquarie University (AI & Cybersecurity, 2026) and hope to grow into someone who builds technology that listens, helps, and inspires those around me.

 ---